 My research focuses on Artificial Intelligence as an autonomous creator or as a facilitator of human creativity.
 His work includes computationally intelligent tools for game design, as well as computational creators that blend semantics, visuals, sound, plot and level structure to create horror games, adventure games and more.
-To accomplish co-creative software, I look at existing methods of computer-aided design and enhancing them by making the computer more proactive, generating suggestions or increasing the level-of-detail of the user's creation.
+To accomplish co-creative software, I look at existing methods of computer-aided design and enhance them by making the computer more proactive, generating suggestions or increasing the level-of-detail of the user's creation.
 To accomplish that, content is generated procedurally either to maximize a quantifiable measure of game-specific (or level-specific, or artistic) aesthetics or to maximize the novelty of the content pool.
 Since most game content must fulfill a number of criteria regarding playability, balance and often quality, constrained optimization methods have been developed to allow for a more efficient exploration of a segmented search space containing both feasible and infeasible content.
 Beyond mixed-initiative tools, my academic interests include fully-automated procedural content generation, digital aesthetics, computational creativity and evolutionary computation.
 I have also been involved in designing and developing games for a variety of purposes and audiences.

 The entries below provide some more insight into the different topics that my research tries to tackle.
 Each entry contains a short overview of the publications relevant to this line of research.
-An overview of all publications can be found in list form here.
+An overview of all 101 publications can be found in list form here.

 Divergent search targets unseen or unexpected solutions rather than maximizing an expressly stated objective.
 For the purposes of my research, I experiment with divergent search for open-ended game content generation as it can break designer fixations and create surprising content.16 entries